-Complaints made against the headteacher or any member of the governing board should be directed to the clerk to the governing board in the first instance.
+Complaints made against an headteacher, CEO, r or any member of the governing board or any member of the Trust board should be directed to the clerk to the Trust board in the first instance.

-If the complaint is about the headteacher or one member of the governing board (including the chair or vice-chair), a suitably skilled and impartial governor will carry out the steps at stage 1 (set out in section 6 above).
+If the complaint is about an headteacher, the CEO, one member of the governing board (including the chair or vicechair) or one member of the Trust board (including the chair or vice-chair), a suitably skilled and impartial Trustee will carry out the steps at stage 1 (set out in section 6 above).